andriash001/ADL/README.md

 # ADL
 This is the code of Autonomous Deep Learning.
 It is capable of constructing the network structure from scratch with the absence of user-defined parameters.
+There are four datasets provided here that is, electricity pricing, weather, SEA, and hyperplane.

 Abstract